maartenba/maartenba.github.io/_posts/2016-11-15-exploring-memory-allocation-and-strings.markdown

 ## String interning

 With string interning, we can store strings in the intern pool, a set of unique strings we can reference at runtime.
-We saw that the CLR optimizes string usage by, at JIT compilation time, storing string literals in the intern pool making sure they are not duplicated.
+We saw that the compiler optimizes string usage by storing string literals in the intern pool making sure they are not duplicated.

 Why aren't *all* strings interned then?
 There are several reasons for that...
 But before we answer that, let's see how we can allocate strings on the intern pool ourselves.